B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 The project's workflow can be divided as follows:
 - **Vehicle Modeling**

-First the kinematic and dynamic models of the robot has been extracted.
+First the kinematic and dynamic models of the robot were derived.
 In this section we assumed  pure motion conditions, i.e., the robot does not encounter any slip, slide, or bounce.
 - **Control objective formulation**

 This robotic platform was designated for environmental mapping purposes "3D reconstruction".
 For that sake, the control system was designed to achieve objectives related to this task.
 These objectives are broken down as follow
   1. Trajectory adherence objective:
 The robot path between two consequtive reference points should converge to the straight line connecting these two points.
   2. Arrival heading angle objective:
-The arrival heading angle of the robot ubon reaching the target point should be as close to the inclination angle of the straight line connecting the starting and target point.
+The arrival heading angle of the robot upon reaching the target point should be as close to the inclination angle of the straight line connecting the starting and target point.
 This guarantees smooth motion over consequtive target points.
-  3. Elapsid time:
+  3. Elapsed time:
 The time taken to traverse the path between two target points should be minimal.
 <div align="center">

-**"it is worth noting that these three objectives are formulated into one performance metric error facilitaing the choice of control gains later"**
+**"it is worth noting that these three objectives are formulated into one performance metric error facilitating the choice of control gains later"**
 </div>

 - **Control system design**

 The control system, that drives the state of the robot to the desired state, has been divided into two loops:
   1. High level control loop:
 This loop is concerned about the generation of the linear and angular reference velocity profiles that guarantees carrying the robot from the starting position to the target position.
-The high level control loop incorporates Lyapunov stability criterion to set stable velocity profiles using postion and orienation errors with control gains.
-In addtion, this loop utilizes an MLP neural network that adaptively choose the best high level control gains that yeilds the path satisfying the control objectives outlined previously.
+The high level control loop incorporates Lyapunov stability criterion to set stable velocity profiles using position and orientaion errors with control gains.
+In addtion, this loop utilizes an MLP neural network that adaptively choose the best high level control gains that yields the path satisfying the control objectives outlined previously.
   2. Low level control loop:
 This loop is concerned about governing the dynamic system to follow the reference velocity profiles as fast as possible.
 It incorporate LQR method with full order observer.
 - **Neural Network Training Process**

-In this project, the neural network is responsible for selecting the optimal high level control gains that achieve a tade off between the three control objectives yeilding the best path to follow between the current position and the target position. you can find the codes for gathering the dataset for trainign in [training_data_generation](https://github.com/B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/tree/main/training_data_generation) then the neural network was trained using python within Google Colab, using the architechture shown below.
+In this project, the neural network is responsible for selecting the optimal high level control gains that achieve a trade-off between the three control objectives yeilding the best path to follow between the current position and the target position. you can find the codes for gathering the dataset for training in [training_data_generation](https://github.com/B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/tree/main/training_data_generation) then the neural network was trained using python within Google Colab, using the architecture shown below.
 <div align="center">

 <img width="400" height="300" alt="Discretized Path Tracking" src="https://github.com/user-attachments/assets/fba1e442-bc7e-4196-b9a9-75da92416a82" />